birbe/jvm-old/README.md

 Java bytecode uses arbitrary gotoun/jump instructions, which does not directly map to WASM.
 WASM uses a static "block" format, where you define sets of instructions, of which you can then run commands to go to.
-Control flow will thus take more time to get working in the WASM compiler than in the interpreted mode, but it is technically possible.
+Meaning, control flow will take more time to get working in the WASM compiler than in the interpreted mode.

 #### JIT/Interpreted mode